w3c/wai-interactive-lists/README.md

 # Shared development for the WAI website interative lists

-Common notes, componented and and issue tracking for WAI Website resources (sections) containing interactive lists.
+Common notes, components and and issue tracking for WAI Website resources (sections) containing interactive lists.

 These are: